 This means it’s business-critical that companies can derive value from their data to better inform business decisions, protect their enterprise and their customers, and grow their business.
 In order to do this, businesses have to employ people with specific skill sets tailored to data governance and strategy, such as data engineers, data scientists, and machine learning engineers.

 This comprehensive guide will cover all of the basics of data engineering including common roles, functions, and responsibilities.
-You’ll also walk away with a better understanding of the importance of data engineering and learn how to get started deriving more value from your data.
+You’ll also walk away with a better understanding of the importance of data engineering and learn how to get started deriving more value from your data in 2022.

 When it comes to adding value to data, there are many things you have to take into account — both inside and outside your company.

 Your company likely generates data from internal systems or products, integrates with third-party applications and vendors, and has to provide data in a particular format for different users (internal and external) and use cases.

 The data that is generated and collected from your business likely has compliance requirements such as SOC2 or Personally Identifiable Information (PII) that you’re legally required to protect.
 When this is the case, security becomes the top priority around your data which introduces additional technical challenges for data in transit and at rest.
 We continue to hear about big data breaches in the news, which can cripple your business and its reputation if it happens to you.